MohdRash/wedding-invitation-card/ReadMe.md

 # Islamic Wedding Invitation

-This project appears to be a digital Islamic wedding invitation, likely a static website, based on the file structure and names like `index.html`, `bismillah.png`, `flower-background.png`, and audio files.
+This project appears to be a digital Islamic wedding invitation, likely a static website, based on the file structure and names like `index.html` and audio files.

 ## Features

 - Digital wedding invitation format
 - Includes audio elements (`fulfilling-humming.mp3`, `nature-sound.mp3`)
-- Visual elements like `bismillah.png`, `flower-background.png`, `heart.svg`
+- Visual elements like images
 - Custom fonts (`GreatVibes-Regular.ttf`, `exmouth_.ttf`)
 - Optimized for web preview (`preview.png`, `og-image.jpg`)